-Dental implants do the very important job of replacing missing teeth at the roots but the question on most patients’ lips is ‘Are dental implants covered by health insurance?’
+Dental implants do the very important job of replacing missing teeth at the roots but the question on most patients’ lips is ‘Are teeth implants covered by health insurance?’

 And for good reason: this permanent tooth replacement is designed to last for a long time so it certainly doesn’t come cheap.
 At DDSS we make use of digital dental implants for greater precision and more accurate results.